-With this load, business rules can be written into a Jedox OLAP database.
+With this load, business rules can be written into a Jedox In-Memory (OLAP) database.

 The data source must contain the following 4 columns:

 |Target connection||Connection to a Jedox In-Memory (OLAP) database|

 |Target cube||Cube in the Jedox In-Memory (OLAP) database|